3 Inspiring AI Projects We Love: Turing Award Winners of the Future?

 Infervision stroke-detection technology is already being piloted in 4 hospitals in China, so with luck, it will soon be saving lives and transforming stroke diagnosis and treatment around the world.

-3. Eightfold want a fairer job market for everyone
+3. Eightfold: How AI could lead to a fairer job market

 There is growing concern that AI can perpetuate the biases and prejudices of people.
 This can happen for different reasons, from insufficient data, to developers choosing key attributes that implicitly discriminate against certain people.